 For many countries your original passport and photo and signature is required for a paper visa.
 For India and Egypt and Turkey you can apply on-line through our website.

-How do I pay for this service?
+How do I pay for a visa?

 Can you help me get a visa to Canada?

-No. We provide service to persons travelling out of Canada to foreign destinations.
+No. We provide advice to persons travelling out of Canada to foreign destinations.
 We cannot assist you in acquiring a visa to travel to Canada.
 Please see the Canada page for information on making your own request for a Canadian visa directly to Citizenship and Immigration Canada (CIC), the federal government department responsible for visas.
 Canadian regulations state that professional immigration assistance is not required or recognized, and does not advance or speed your application in any way, nor does it guarantee a visa.

 Can you help me immigrate to Canada?